 Information showing more details of the proposals are available below:

-Construction is scheduled to be completed by the end of 2021.
+Construction is scheduled to be completed before the end of 2022.

 Trinity Way/Springfield Lane junction improvement consultation: